sendbird/sendbird-calls-android/README.md

 ```

 ## Register event handlers
-The SDK provides two types of event handlers for various events that your cliant app may respond to: `SendBirdCallListener` and `DirectCallListener.`
+The SDK provides two types of event handlers for various events that client apps may respond to: `SendBirdCallListener` and `DirectCallListener.`

 ### SendBirdCallListener
-Register a device-specific `SendBirdCallListener` event handler using the `SendBirdCall.addSendBirdCallListener()` method.
-Prior to adding `SendBirdCallListener`, users will be unable to handle the `onRinging()` callback event.
-It is therefore recommended that this event handler be added during app initialization.  `SendBirdCallListener` is removed upon app termination.
-After the `SendBirdCallListener` is added, responding to device-wide events (e.g. incoming calls) is handled as shown below:
+Register a device-specific `SendBirdCallListener` event handler using the `SendBirdCall.addListener()` method.
+Prior to this, the `onRinging()` event cannot be detected.
+It is therefore recommended that this event handler be added during  initialization.  `SendBirdCallListener` is removed upon app termination.
+After `SendBirdCallListener` is added, responding to device-wide events (e.g. incoming calls) is handled as shown below:

 ```java
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, new SendBirdCallListener() {